Here is my best attempt at explaining exactly how this movie will save lives.

 I want to make another film about 25 minutes long which will inspire some addicts,

 alcoholics and battered women.
-To make it properly I need about $6000 USD.
+To make it properly I need about $6000 to $8000 USD.
+And about $3000 for aggregators.
 If you want to do even more good in the world you can help on this project too.

 PASSION OR HOBBY?